EchoOuO/react-music-platform/README.md

 A team project that showcases how to build a static website for a music platform as web developer.
 This project showcases React.

+Empowering artists through a robust music platform with music/artist displays and artist page to upload their works, featuring user, artist, and admin login functionalities for different data management.

 Created by Joe, Ayana, Issac

 # Getting Started with Create React App